BLumia/Mutter/data/post/Welcome-To-Mutter.md

 Mutter is a simple and stupid blogging system.

-Mutter is a lightweigth scaffold for creating web pages.
+Mutter is a lightweight scaffold for creating web pages.

 Mutter is an open source project under [MIT](https://github.com/BLumia/Mutter/blob/master/LICENSE) license.